Eschborn: Location

 Most of "old" Eschborn is on the streets Hauptstraße, near the Eschborn S-Bahn station, and Unterortstraße, including the Rathaus (Town Hall) and some old churches.

 The village of Niederhöchstadt is part of Eschborn, but with a different phone area code (same as the adjacent community of Kronberg).
-Between Eschborn and the communities to the north and west are particularly green stretches with some pretty houses, nice walks in the foothills of the Taunus mountains.
-Eschborn is also near some popular supermarkets such as Globus.But there also some small shops like Nahkauf, and there's a pretty popular Ice Cream cafe.
+Between Eschborn and the communities to the north and west incorporates greenery with housing and trail access to the foothills of the Taunus mountains.
+Eschborn is also near some popular supermarkets such as Globus, but there also some smaller shops like Nahkauf, and a frequented Ice Cream cafe.

 Landscape

-Eschborn provides expansive views of the Taunus mountain ranges, especially the 'Altkönig' and behind it the 'Feldberg' up to elevations of around 880 m above sealevel.
-From Eschborn to the north there are numerous hiking and biking trails leading up to these green mountain zones.
-In winter, along and up those hills you will even find cross country skiing slopes as well as downhill sled runs used by large crowds of people, esp. on weekends.
+Eschborn provides direct views of the Taunus mountain ranges, especially the 'Altkönig' and behind it the 'Feldberg' up to elevations of around 880 m above sealevel.
+From Eschborn to the north, there are numerous hiking and biking trails leading up to these green mountain zones.
+In winter, along and up those hills, there are also several cross country skiing slopes and downhill sled runs used by large crowds of people, typically on weekends.